paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/README.md

 	/// validators has attested to availability on-chain.
 A 2/3+ majority of `1` bits means that
 	/// this will be available.
 	availability: Bitfield,
+	/// The group assigned to distribute availability pieces of this candidate.
+	group_responsible: GroupIndex,
 }

 struct ScheduledCore {